HaLoRA: Hardware-aware Low-Rank Adaptation for Large Language Models Based on Hybrid Compute-in-Memory Architecture: Related Work

 \subsection{Robustness Methods against Hardware Non-idealities}

 The robustness methods against the RRAM non-idealities have been a hot topic for the past decade.
 Specifically, these robust methods can be categorized into 1) noise-aware training, which typically incorporates noise during the training process or introduces robust loss functions \cite{kd_rram, bayes, bayesft}, and 2) hardware compensation strategies, such as mapping critical weights to low-variation areas~\cite{tfix,victor}.
-However, these methods mainly focus on the robustness of convolutional neural networks (CNNs) and are hard to generalize to LLMs.
-Considering noise-aware training methods, the key is to continuously train the models to improve their robustness including knowledge distillation \cite{kd_rram} and Bayesian neural network training \cite{bayes, bayesft}.
-Due to the massive size of the LLM model, such as 3 billion parameters \cite{llama_report}, the cost of continuous training is unaffordable.
+However, these methods mainly focus on the robustness of convolutional neural networks (CNNs) and are \textit{difficult to generalize to LLMs}.
+Considering noise-aware training methods, the key is to continuously train the models to improve their robustness, including knowledge distillation \cite{kd_rram} and Bayesian neural network training \cite{bayes, bayesft}.
+Due to the massive size of the LLM model, such as 3 billion parameters \cite{llama_report}, the cost of continuous full-parameter training is unaffordable.
 Meanwhile, the hardware compensation strategies are impractical for LLMs since pre-testing and correcting each layer through input regularization and column-shared factors introduce substantial additional hardware overhead.

-In this paper, we focus on improving the robustness of LoRA-finetuned LLMs at the finetuning stage.
+In this paper, we propose HaLoRA to improve the robustness of LoRA-finetuned LLMs at the finetuning stage with negligible extra costs.